-The P-41 uniform consists of one jacket and pants.
 The P-41 jacket has one pocket on each side of the waist, no pleats on the back, and the Marine Corps badge and the USMC are printed on the jacket's left breast.
 It has four copper-plated metal buttons on its front placket that has the initials of the USMC.
 Its cuff has two metal buttons and a buttonhole that can be used to adjust the size of the cuff.
 The design is straightforward and bright.

-The P-41 uniform was widely used throughout world War II in the Marine Corps and the Pacific Theater.
+The P-41 uniform was widely used throughout World War II in the Marine Corps and the Pacific Theater.
 As for the P44, which emerged later in World War II, was distributed in a small number of units.

 In order to best determine fit, it may be helpful to compare our garment’s measurements to a similar garment you already own.
 Lay your garment on a flat surface and take all measurements from the outside of the garment.